-When you are still attached to a toxic person, some ways to try and turn it around to move on with your life.
+When you are still attached to a toxic person, there are some ways to try and turn it around to move on with your life.

-When you know someone is so bad for you now, so bad for your self-esteem, your trust, your happiness. and your future, yet you just can not get over that toxic ex, and you keep going back.
+When you know someone is so bad for you now, so bad for your self-esteem, trust, and happiness.
+Bad for your future, yet you just can not get over that toxic ex, and you keep going back.

-One minute they can be so loving, so kind, they next they stab you in the back, then they up and leave, then they reappear wanting you back, mental abuse has so many effects, while you are in it, you don’t even see it happening.
+One minute they can be so loving, so kind.
+The next, they stab you in the back, then they up and leave, and then they reappear, wanting you back.
+Mental abuse has so many effects.
+While you are in it, you don’t even see it happening.
 Worst of all, they’ve made you believe it’s all your fault.

-You have to break the pattern of thoughts within your mind, just like watching the same movie, you know what’s going to happen, you know the end, yet because of the good bits you watch it again, or the same track of music, the more you listen to it the more it sticks in your mind.
-You might hear different bits from it each time you listen, or you might take different perspectives from it, which is great, yet when you’re listening and hearing the same thing over and over again, that’s what you’re hearing, and your mind is perceiving.
+You have to break the pattern of thoughts within your mind, just like watching the same movie.
+You know what’s going to happen, you know the end, yet because of the good bits, you watch it again or the same track of music, the more you listen to it, the more it sticks in your mind.
+You might hear different bits from it each time you listen, or you might take different perspectives from it, which is great, yet when you’re listening and hearing the same thing repeatedly, that’s what you’re hearing, and your mind is perceiving.
 Then your mind focuses on it, that song you hear in the morning that gets stuck in your head for the rest of the day.